jstclair/ServiceBusDemo/README.md

 # REQUIREMENTS #

-1. You must have Microsoft Message Queueing (MSMQ) installed on your machine.
+1. You must have Microsoft Message Queuing (MSMQ) installed on your machine.
 If running Vista/Windows7, this is probably already installed, but you may have stopped the service.

 2. From an elevated command prompt, run:
 a.
 MSMQ_start.cmd: This starts the MSMQ service.